kvendrik/react-tests-playground/README.md

 Distraction-free React tests playground that can be embedded in presentation slides for live React tests demos.

-**⚠️ Warning: This project is an experiment and is extremely scrappy, hacky, and insecure and should only be used locally.**
+**⚠️ Warning: This project is an experiment, is extremely scrappy and insecure, and should only be used locally.**

 ## Setup
 1. Install the dependencies using `yarn setup`.